xod442/stackstorm-tutorial/README.md

 You can install this in a VM and setup according to your location.
 Power on the workstation and login!

-To setup your workstation check out the guide here(http://www.wookieware.com/st2-workstation.pptx).
+To setup your workstation check out the my blog  here(http://www.wookieware.com/st2-workstation.pptx).
 Clicking this link will download the guide.

 ## Tutorial